ishakhorski/vue-hub/CONTRIBUTING.md

 ## Documentation

-If your contribution impacts documentation, update the relevant files in the `/docs` directory.
+If your contribution impacts common documentation, update the relevant files.
 Use clear and concise language, and add examples if needed.

 ## Community and Support